-“Oh, don’t mind me; I’m just a normal dude just walkin’ down the street and blastin my tunes on a boombo — PHLHWPHOOOM!”
+This one demonstrates a deep understanding of the ’80s.
+“Oh, don’t mind me; I’m just a normal dude just walkin’ down the street and blastin’ my tunes on a boombo — bam!”

 Palm-sensing Walther PPK — Casino Royale (2006)

 This one isn’t really crazy or outlandish, but it’s arguably the coolest gadget that Daniel Craig has wielded during his time as 007.
-It’s pretty straightforward — it’s just Bond’s favorite firearm outfitted with a special biometric lock, so it only fires when he’s holding it.
+It’s pretty straightforward — just Bond’s favorite firearm outfitted with a special biometric lock, so it only fires when he’s holding it.
 Pretty handy, right?!
-(I feel cheated that this pun wasn’t used in the film)
+(We feel cheated that this pun wasn’t used in the film.)

 Omega Seamaster Laser Watch — Goldeneye (1995)

-007’s high-tech watches are a staple of the Bond franchise, and this one is arguably one of the coolest he’s ever had.
-Oddly enough, however, it’s not actually the first laser watch the franchise has ever seen.
+High-tech watches are a staple of the Bond franchise, and this one is arguably one of the coolest 007’s ever had.
+Oddly enough, however, it’s not actually the first laser watch the franchise has seen.
 Bond wore a special laser-equipped Rolex in the 1983 film Never Say Never Again.

 Mini Scuba Tank — Thunderball (1965)

 This gizmo is basically two tiny tanks of compressed air, designed to fit easily into a suit pocket.
 This ultra-compact scuba gadget made its debut in Thunderball, but has made multiple appearances since then — most recently in The World is Not Enough (1999).